 Unimpaired secured wholesale lending amounted to £30,137 million (2011: £55,625 million).
 Wholesale lending decisions are predominantly based on an obligor's ability to repay from normal business operations rather than reliance on the disposal of any security provided.
-Collateral values are rigorously assessed at the time of loan origination and are monitored throughout the credit lifecycle in accordance with business unit credit policy, which varies according to the type of lending and collateral involved.
+Collateral values are rigorously assessed at the time of loan origination.
 The types of collateral taken and the frequency with which collateral is required at origination is dependent upon the size and structure of the borrower.
 For exposures to corporate customers and other large institutions, the Group will often require the collateral to include a first charge over land and buildings owned and occupied by the business, a mortgage debenture over the company's undertaking and one or more of its assets, and keyman insurance.
-Where agreements take the form of a standard ISDA master netter agreeing, the collateral may be in the form of cash or marketable securities, as required.
 The Group maintains policies setting out acceptable collateral, maximum loan-to-value ratios and other criteria to be considered when reviewing a loan application.
 The decision as to whether or not collateral is required will be based upon the nature of the transaction and the credit worthiness of the customer.
 Other than for project finance, object finance and income producing real estate where charges over the subject assets are a basic requirement, the provision of collateral will not determine the outcome of a credit application.
 The fundamental business proposition must evidence the ability of the business to generate funds from normal business sources to repay debt.